gofer-engine/gofer-engine.github.io/developing-interface-channels-with-configs.md

     }
 ```

-Currently only TCP remote destinations are supported.
+Currently, only TCP remote destinations are supported.

 See [FilterFlow](./channel-workflows/filtering.md)
 See [TransformFlow](./channel-workflows/transforming.md)